vitessio/website/content/en/docs/16.0/user-guides/configuration-basic/vtorc.md

 ### Running VTOrc using the Vitess Operator

-To find information about deploying VTOrc using VTop please take a look at this [page](../../../reference/vtorc/running_with_vtop).
+To find information about deploying VTOrc using Vitess Operator please take a look at this [page](../../../reference/vtorc/running_with_vtop).